Flasew/flasew.github.io/index.md

 ## About Me

 I'm a fifth-year Ph.D. student working at MIT CSAIL with Professor Manya Ghobadi.
 My work focuses on computer networking and machine learning systems to push the boundaries of scalability and efficiency.
 I enjoy designing high-performance networking solutions and exploring novel network architectures for GPU clusters.
-When I'm not in the lab, you'll probably find me sipping coffee or doing some heavy lifting in the gym.
+You'll probably find me sipping coffee or doing some heavy lifting in the gym when I'm not in the lab.

 ## Research Interests

-- **Computer Network:** reconfigurable network, datacenter network, protocal design
+- **Computer Network:** Reconfigurable Network, Datacenter Network, Protocol Design
 - **Systems for Machine Learning:** Collective Communication, Performance Modeling, Checkpointing

 <!-- ## News